maku77/maku77.github.io/git/limit-push-users.md

         continue
     fi
     if [ "$USER" = "$line" ]; then
-        # The user can push to the blanch.
+        # The user can push to the branch.
         exit 0
     fi
     no_entry=0